 Affordable Care Act (“Obamacare”) and health policy

-Kominski is director of the UCLA Center for Health Policy Research and a professor of public health.
+Kominski is a senior fellow at the UCLA Center for Health Policy Research and a professor of public health.
 Kominski is an expert on the financial impact of alternative approaches to health care, the Affordable Care Act and health care reform.

 Hoffman is a professor in the UCLA School of Law and an expert on health care law and policy, including the Affordable Care Act and Medicaid.